 4. the reserved type

 A reserved introvert is usually perceived by others as "reserved".
 Sometimes reserved introverts seem somewhat slow and ponderous to those around them.
 Decisive action is alien to them.
-They need a little more time to make decisions.
-Often, reserved introverts are convinced that many things in life are out of their reach.
+They need a little more time to Making decisions.
+Often reserved-introverted personalities are convinced that many things in life are unattainable for them.
 Nevertheless, all tasks are completed with the utmost care and conscientiousness.

 Do you recognize yourself in one of the four introvert personality types?
 No?
 Then you should know that most introverts are a mix of all four types!